Categories: News

 State Senator Ulibarri has introduced Senate Bill 2015-79 to seek to fund statewide affordable housing through a surcharge on recording fees of County Clerks and Recorders.

-Community associations record notices of liens, notices of violations, amendments to declarations and more.
-This bill, if passed, will have fiscal impact on associations.
-The extent of which will depend on the number of documents recorded.
+Community associations record notices of liens, notices of violations, amendments to declarations, and more.
+This bill, if passed, will have a fiscal impact on associations.
+The extent of this will depend on the number of documents recorded.

 Under current law, each County Clerk and Recorder collects a surcharge of $1.00 for recording documents to maintain their filing systems.
 The proposed legislation increases this fee to $2.00.
-Of the $2.00 fee, the Clerk and Recorder would retain $1.00 and the other $1.00 would be transferred to the State Treasurer for a statewide Affordable Housing Fund.
+Of the $2.00 fee, the Clerk and Recorder would retain $1.00.
+The other $1.00 would be transferred to the State Treasurer for a statewide Affordable Housing Fund.

 Share the Knowledge